Mads Emil Madsen: International career

 Madsen made two appearances for the Denmark under-18 team in May 2016.
 In October 2016, he played two games for the under-19 team.
 In September 2019, he made his debut against Hungary at under-21 level.

+Personal life

+In January 2025, Madsen, along with his two former teammates Gustav Dahl and Bastian Skibsted, launched a new podcast named 'Fantasy League', where they provided advice on manager games related to cycling and football.